vaystays/api/source/index.html.md

-## Properties Webhook
+## Properties

 Below webhook events can be availed in Property:

-1. Property Create Webhook
+1. Property Create

-2. Property Update Webhook and
+2. Property Update and

-3. Promotion Delete Webhook
+3. Promotion Delete

 ## Property Create